johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ### "Known to be local" distributed actors

-Usually programming with distributed actors means assuming that an actor may be remote, and thus only codable parameters/return types may be used with it.
+Usually programming with distributed actors means assuming that an actor may be remote, and thus only `Codable` parameters/return types may be used with it.
 This is a sound and resilient model, however it sometimes becomes an annoying limitation when an actor is "known to be local".

 This situation sometimes ocurs when developing a form of manager actor which always has a single local instance per cluster node, but also is reachable by other nodes as a distributed actor.
 Since the actor is defined as distributed, we can only send messages which can be encoded to it, however sometimes such APIs have a few specialized local functions which make sense locally, but are never actually sent remotely.
 We do want to have these local-only messages to be handled by exactly the same actor as the remote messages, to avoid race conditions and accidental complexity from splitting it up into multiple actors.